neu-spiral/AcceleratedExperimentalDesign/README.md

 ## Acknowledgement

-Our work is supported by NIH (R01EY019474, P30EY10572), NSF (SCH-1622542 at MGH; SCH-1622536 at Northeastern; SCH-1622679 at OHSU), and by unrestricted departmental funding from Research to Prevent Blindness (OHSU).
+Our work is supported by NIH (R01EY019474, P30EY10572), NSF (SCH-1622542 at MGH; SCH-1622536 and CCF-1750539 at Northeastern; SCH-1622679 at OHSU), and by unrestricted departmental funding from Research to Prevent Blindness (OHSU)